 Pharmacy services are also conveniently located in the Student Wellness Center (806.743.2636).
 The pharmacy can fill most prescriptions, including those written by an outside physician or transferred from another pharmacy.
 Over-the-counter medications are available at reduced prices.
 Pharmacy purchases may be charged to major credit cards.
 The pharmacy accepts most prescription insurance cards.

 Insurance.
 Student Health Services is not a substitute for major medical insurance.
 Students should have their own insurance policies or coverage on their parents’ insurance.
 Students who are thus covered should carry an insurance card to present at any medical facility.
 Student Health Services now accepts commercial insurance for visits to the clinic.
 Students who do not have insurance or who are not covered by a family policy may purchase student health insurance through a plan endorsed by Texas Tech University.
-Contact Student Health Services at 806.743.2866, ext.
-287 or visit www.ahpcare.com/ttu for enrollment information.
+Contact Student Health Services at 806.743.2848, or visit the website www.ahpcare.com/ttu for enrollment information.

 Tuberculosis Screening.
 The university requires that non-U.S. residents from countries with a high prevalence of tuberculosis receive a T-spot test for tuberculosis screening.
 This requirement is in accordance with recommendations from the American College Health Association and the Center for Disease Control (CDC).
 The tuberculosis screening test must be administered by either Student Health Services or a U.S. health care provider.
 The test will be at the student’s expense.
 Required students should provide documentation of the test and results or receive the test at Student Health Services by the fifth week of the first semester of enrollment.
 Failure to comply with this requirement will result in a hold being placed on the student’s records.
 Non-U.S. residents from the following countries are exempt from this requirement: American Region–Canada, Jamaica, Saint Kitts and Nevis, Saint Lucia, and Virgin Islands; European Region– Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, Norway, San Marino, Sweden, Switzerland, and United Kingdom; Western Pacific Region–American Samoa, Australia, and New Zealand.
 Non-U.S. residents from any country not listed above are required to have a T-spot test.